 The Audit Committee has assessed and reviewed the suitability and independence of the External Auditors and recommended their re-appointment for the financial year ending 30 September 2023.
-The Audit Committee's assessment had included a review of the curriculum vitae of the engagement partner and the concurring partner as well as completed its own assessment, which covered the following considerations - minimum qualifying criteria for External Auditors, the scope of audit and auditors' performance, their independence and objectivity, audit fees, the resources (manpower, tools and collective knowledge of professionals globally) of the External Auditors to carry out their audit during the financial year, their insurance audit experience, as well as the nature, scope and fee of non-audit services to ensure that such services are permissible and that the fees are reasonable, fair and realistic, having regard to the nature, scope and complexity of the non-audit services undertaken so as to preserve the External Auditors' professional independence.
-The Audit Committee had also received feedback from Management on the professional working relationship with the External Auditors.
-The Audit Committee had obtained written assurance from the External Auditors confirming that in relation to their audit of the financial statements of the Company for the financial year, the External Auditors were not aware of any relationships or matters that may reasonably be brought to bear on their independence.
+The Audit Committee's assessment had included a review of the curriculum vitae of the engagement partner and the concurring partner as well as completed its own assessment, which covered the following considerations - minimum qualifying criteria for External Auditors, the scope of audit and auditors' performance, their independence and objectivity, information presented in the Annual Transparency Report issued by the External Auditors, whether risk areas presented in the Audit Oversight Board's Annual Inspection Report were adequately addressed by the External Auditors, audit fees, the resources (manpower, tools and collective knowledge of professionals globally) of the External Auditors to carry out their audit during the financial year, their insurance audit experience, as well as the nature, scope and fee of non-audit services to ensure that such services are permissible and that the fees are reasonable, fair and realistic, having regard to the nature, scope and complexity of the non-audit services undertaken so as to preserve the External Auditors' professional independence.